Art Advice

 One solution to this issue is drawing a gesture first.

 A gesture drawing is a quick, fluid, blog of shapes that resemble your subject.
 Many times my human subjects will not have details like jewelry or facial expressions.
 Instead, the focus is on the form of the body, the way the clothes drape, and the subject’s pose.
+When you’re creating a gesture drawing, it’s supposed to be quickly done, with as few strokes as possible to create the general idea of your subject.

 this drawing shows four gesture drawings of the same figure and pose.
 Each drawing has progressively more line work, detail, and shading to express drawing tips for beginners that focus on learning value and gesture drawing.